UniBot/unibot-ghFeed/README.md

 * [Moment.js](http://momentjs.com/) - Parse, validate, manipulate, and display dates in JavaScript.
 * [cheerio](https://github.com/cheeriojs/cheerio) - Fast, flexible, and lean implementation of core jQuery designed specifically for the server.
 * [node-shorturl](https://github.com/jdub/node-shorturl) - shorturl is a simple, asynchronous client library for common URL shortener services.

+## Future plans
+Add more GitHub specified actions to this plugin like;
+* Repository issue/pr/author/milestone lists (latest, etc.)
+* More?
+Do you have an idea? please make PR here!